andrew-wja/instrumentor/SoftboundCETS.md

 All other instructions either have no effect on the metadata or merely introduce aliases, where multiple pointers share the same allocated metadata.
 For example, if a pointer is `bitcast` to a different type, both pointers share the same local metadata variables.
-The most complex of these are the `select` and `phi` instructions, which cause aliasing at runtime that is potentially opaque to the compiler.

 ## Qualitative Implementation Concerns